CigarsSmoker/Clone/Contributing-ruleset-recipes.md

     _ somecdn.com script
     _ somecdn.com frame

+When a rule such as `_ somecdn.com *` is used in a recipe, there is no need to explicitly declare rules for passive content (i.e. no need for `_ somecdn.com image`).

 ***

 Using rules for hostnames which are public suffix or below is frowned upon, though it is sometimes impractical to stick to this rules.
 When this happens, a convincing argument in favor of the exception should be made.